heutelbeck/sapl-pages/guides/comparison/index.md

 These benchmarks reproduce the experimental setup from the [Cedar OOPSLA 2024 paper](https://arxiv.org/abs/2403.04651) (Cutler et al., Section 5, Figure 14), adding SAPL to the original comparison of Cedar, OPA, and OpenFGA.
 The same three application scenarios, the same entity generators, the same request distributions.
 All engines evaluate equivalent authorization models and produce identical allow/deny decisions for every request.

 Each data point represents 100,000 authorization requests across 200 randomly generated entity stores.
-Evaluation time measures the core `is_authorized()` operation: no network, no parsing, no entity loading.
-This isolates the policy evaluation cost.
+Evaluation time measures the core `is_authorized()` operation: no parsing, no entity loading.
+SAPL, Cedar, and OPA are evaluated as embedded libraries.
+OpenFGA is evaluated over HTTP to a local in-memory server, as in the original Cedar paper.

 <div class="cmp-note">
 The Cedar paper's original claim: "Cedar is 28.7x to 35.2x faster than OpenFGA and 42.8x to 80.8x faster than Rego."
 Adding SAPL to the same benchmark, SAPL is 8 to 10x faster than Cedar.